microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 Scripts for Voice Chat service.

 ##### MicrophoneReceiver.cs
 Receives and plays voice data transmitted through the session server.
-This data comes from other clients running the MicrophoneTransmitter behaviour.
+This data comes from other clients running the MicrophoneTransmitter MonoBehaviour.

 ##### MicrophoneTransmitter.cs
 Transmits data from your microphone to other clients connected to a SessionServer.
 Requires any receiving client to be running the MicrophoneReceiver script.